 - a.
-The applicant is requesting conceptual approval for the design of the rear river level wall, building façade and patio design at 112 Soledad.
-The submitted construction documents include a patio extension to the south.
-This is not to be considered by the Historic and Design Review Commission. - b.
+The applicant is requesting conceptual approval for the design of the rear river level wall, building façade and patio design at 112 Soledad. - b.
 CONCEPTUAL APPROVAL This request received conceptual approval from the Historic and Design Review Commission on August 18, 2021, along with both a rooftop and rear addition and rehabilitation.
 River level and wall modifications received approval with the following stipulations: - i.
 That as the design of the rear façade and patio progresses that the applicant should provide documentation and a detailed plan for disassembly, on site storage and reassembly as part of the incorporated design and that the wall be reconstructed in a manner that features smaller, punched wall openings which generally maintains the historic appearance of the wall. - c.
 CONCEPTUAL APPROVAL Conceptual approval is the review of general design ideas and principles (such as scale and setback).
 Specific design details reviewed at this stage are not binding and may only be approved through a Certificate of Appropriateness for final approval. - d.
 DESIGN REVIEW COMMITTEE The applicant met with the Design Review Committee on November 9, 2021.
 At that meeting, the DRC and applicant discussed revisions to the rear wall design; specifically in regards to the designed archway and reuse of historic stone. - e.
 STONE WALL MODIFICATIONS Since conceptual approval in August 2021, the applicant has revised the design of the opening in the rear stone wall as well as the proposed rear elevation.
 Generally, staff finds the amendments to be appropriate.
 Staff finds that the applicant should provide documentation and a detailed plan for disassembly when returning to the Commission for final approval. - f.
 STONE WALL MODIFICATIONS When returning to the Commission for final approval, the applicant should have detailed construction documents of the rear stone wall, low stone walls and glass railing.